Kasimirsuterwinter/kasimirsuterwinter.github.io/_drafts/2018-07-31-Design-Disco-Co-creating-a-Living-Social-Organism.md

 If you want to stay up to date on our development follow us on [Facebook](https://facebook.com/designdisco "Design Disco Facebook") and [Instagram](https://instagram.com/designdisco_ "Design Disco Instagram").
 Also check out [our blog](http://designdisco.org/blog "Design Disco Blog").

 Thank you very much for reading!
 I hope that some of what I discussed may have sparked your interest.

+### Inspirations for this article:

+* Very geeky talk on [new internet architectures](https://www.youtube.com/watch?v=wBlwQpcV95M) by Arthur Brock.
+* Meta Currency [talk on the future digital currencies]() and how they will allow us to form new social living organisms.
+* Great video from an Enspiral member about [circles of harmless organizing](https://www.youtube.com/watch?v=b9ar0HVzNeE&t=981s).
+* Fablabs are something I am really excited about always so I'll just [through this in here](https://www.fablabs.io/).